AgenttiX/home-automation/README.md

 Tuya YG400A
 - [AliExpress](https://www.aliexpress.com/item/4000818367545.html)
 - [Tasmota](https://templates.blakadder.com/YG400A.html)
-- Now comes with a slightly different motherboard than in the Tasmota instructions
+- New version comes with a different chip (CB3S instead of TYWE3S) that is not compatible with Tasmota.